friends-of-presta/fop_console/CONTRIBUTING.md

 This document is a draft, it's not complete but you can read it before contributing.

-Contribution are welcome !
+Contributionr are welcome !
-However, you can't just throw some and let the others do the job to polish your work.
+However, you can't just _throw_ some code and let the others do the job to polish your work.

 ## Development installation